alexcumplido/frontend-projects/rating-modal/README.md

 #### What I learned
 This projects comes really handy since it has been a few month without coding any JS at all.
 It works pretty well to refresh DOM manipulation and basic iterations.
+I used [Wes Boss DOM: Module 4](https://wesbos.com/javascript/04-the-dom/introduction-to-the-dom/) as first approach to DOM again.
+Then I went towards the classic MDN docs.

 #### Continued development
 I tried to keep functions as concrete as possible.
-But I believe this one is still doing many things.
+But I believe this one is still doing many things and should need be refactorized.

 ```js
 function changeStateButton(event) {